Our unique approach to success

 There is still much work to do in providing equality to our autistic colleagues in the workplace.
 The traditional job interview remains a barrier for neurodivergent people, and once hired, few are comfortable disclosing their autism and asking their employer for support.
 As a result, many will painfully mask their autistic behaviors to fit in at work.

-The following results from our annual Impact Report show that our technologists are succeeding at work, and in life, due in part to our amazing job coaching teams:
+The following results from our annual Impact Report show that our consultants are succeeding at work, and in life, due in part to our amazing coaching teams:

 Our autistic teams are feeling supported at work.
 They say that they...